Mysticmarks/worldforge/README.md

 Artifacts are published only for workflow runs where all tests pass.

+### CI warning policy

+Continuous integration builds use a trimmed warning set so important diagnostics remain visible without overwhelming the logs.
+When the `CI` environment variable is present the build enables `-Wall -Wextra` (or `/W3` on MSVC).
+For particularly sensitive targets you can pass `-DWF_STRICT_CI_WARNINGS=ON` to also enable `-Werror`.

 ### CMake < 3.23

 If your CMake tool is an earlier version, < 3.23, you can't use the "presets" system with Conan.
 Instead you have to